codeslayer-787/reading-notes/201/code-201.md

 ## Code & Coffee:  Exploring Web Development

 The meeting I chose was called Exploring Web Development, hosted by Christopher Harrison.
 The overall experience was great as we got to see Christopher creating and modifying code through different frameworks.
 It was a great demonstration on how frameworks work!
 Some of the technologies used were Django, TypeScript, and Vue.js.
 He created some code and deployed it through Azure.
 I consider this webinar as a preview of the things that we will come in future courses and I'm very excited about it.
 This meetup was more of a webinar, so interactivity was done through Youtube's chat system.
 The chat was used to ask questions, so meeting other members was not feasible.
 I think that the presentation looked very much like a Code-Fellows lecture so I felt right at home!

+## Cybersecurity solutions to prevent zero day attacks

+The presenter, Alexander Gounares guided us through some of the history and the current status of the field of cybersecurity.
+The presenter showed us the 20 questions game to explain how hackers target and attack.
+Throughout this part of the presentation, he mentioned that hackers typically act in an elimination basis when they look for flaws in someone's system.

+One of the exploits he showed is called Stack Overflow Exploit.
+This type of attack allows the hacker can control the computer remotely.
+To sucessfully launch the attack, one must get past the Stack Canary.
+Guessing the number will get you past all of the security.
+A system can be taken over in as few as 4000 API calls, bypassing traditional cybersecurity defenses.